Primarily for First and Second Year Students

 111. Introduction to American Politics.
 (4).
 (SS).

-This is a wide-ranging survey of government and politics throughout the United States.
-Most of the course centers upon national government and politics.
-Among the main topics to be explored are the constitutional base, elections, political parties and interest groups, the presidency, Congress, the courts, and policy formulation in designated areas.
+This is a broad survey of government and politics in the United States which explores a wide range of topics including elections, interest groups, the presidency, Congress, and the courts.
 The kinds of questions considered might include the following: What impact do interest groups have on governmental policy?
 Are there real differences between the two major political parties?
 What accounts for swings in voting behavior and election outcome from one time to another?
-Why is it that public policy emerges as it does in the United States?
-What is the level of trust in government?
-And how does that level change?
-These and others are the kinds of issues confronted in the course.
-There are two lectures and two discussion sessions each week.
-The basis for grading includes a midterm and a final examination for all students; and written work as well as other forms of participation in each of the sections, under the guidance of individual instructors.
-(Grassmuck)
+How do members of Congress decide how to vote?
+In what ways do presidents and bureaucrats affect public policies?
+This is not a comprehensive list but suggests the kinds of issues that are discussed in this course.
+There are two lectures and two discussion section meetings each week.
+There is generally a midterm, a final examination, and some other written work.
+Cost:2 WL:1 (Kingdon)

 140. Introduction to Comparative Politics.
 (4).
 (SS).